cucumber/cucumber-jvm/java/README.md

 ## DocString type

-Using `@DocStringType` annotation it is possible to define transformations to other object types.
+Using `@DocStringType` annotation, it is possible to define transformations to other object types.

 ```gherkin
 Given some more information